 While purchasing the plants and pots, don’t forget a set of solar lights.
 Nothing could be simpler to install.
 Just pound in the stake and top it with the light.
-Recharged each day by the sun, they add much-needed light to long, dark drive and walkways, or can be used to light up bushes and hedges.
+Recharged each day by the sun, they add much-needed light to long, dark drives and walkways, or can be used to light up bushes and hedges.
 Also available in fun shapes and colors, they add a little sass to an expansive lawn.

 Bring it all together

 Whether or not your home is for sale, there are lots of things you can do to increase its value.
 From a spray wash to a brightly colored door, weekend projects highlight the pride of ownership.
-Adding greenery in the form of potted plants, lawn, and trees breathes life into the property and increases curb appeal.
+Adding greenery in the form of potted plants, lawns, and trees breathes life into the property and increases curb appeal.
 Though it is always best to engage a professional for full landscaping projects, these ideas will make a home look inviting without breaking the bank.